Skiing, Snowboarding & Tubing in Connecticut

 Highlights of Connecticut ski areas include:

 Mohawk Mountain, set in the foothills of the Berkshire Mountains, is the state’s oldest and largest ski area, located in the Northwestern Connecticut town of West Cornwall.
 This family owned and operated resort offers daily night skiing (except on Sunday) with 25 ski trails, seven ski lifts and snowmaking coverage on 95 percent of the mountain.
-Dress up like a pirate on February 9, 2013 and recover the pirate’s bootie from hiding places all over the mountain and receive great prizes during Mohawk Mountain’s popular tradition, Pirate Day.
-Mohawk also offers three free lift tickets this season to 4th graders from Connecticut.
+Dress up like a pirate on February 10, 2014 and recover the pirate’s bootie from hiding places all over the mountain and receive great prizes during Mohawk Mountain’s popular tradition, Pirate Day.
+Mohawk also offers three free lift tickets this season to 4th graders from Connecticut and a free First Experience Day on December 21.
 Lodging choices in the area include The Cornwall Inn, Fife ‘n Drum in Kent, Breadloaf Mountain Lodge & Cottages in Cornwall Bridge and The Yankee Pedlar in Torrington.
 Visit www.mohawkmtn.com or call 860-672-6100 or 800-895-5222.

 Ski Sundown is located two miles northeast of New Hartford with 15 trails (14 for nightskiing), allowing for 65 skiing acres from five lifts.
 Programs are offered for first timers, novices, intermediates and advanced skiers.
 The Snowsports School at Ski Sundown employs over 150 dedicated staff members who teach daily lessons to kids and adults of any skill level ages 4 and up.
 Night skiing until 10 p.m.
 Visit www.skisundown.com or call 860-379-SNOW.

 Woodbury Ski Area in Woodbury is a unique, year-round ski destination that also offers snow tubing, snow boarding, cross country skiing and skateboarding.
 It is the closest Connecticut ski area to New York City and the largest tubing park close to Manhattan.
-Known as the first ski mountain to open in New England, the 100-acre property is ski-able on 12 trails from five lifts and has expanded with a new lodge and five new tubing runs for a total of twenty and four lifts, two of which are magic carpets.
+Known as the first ski mountain to open in New England, the 100-acre property is ski-able on 12 trails from five lifts and has 20 tubing runs and four lifts, two of which are magic carpets.

 The Woodbury Ski Area offers night skiing and provides plenty of nearby lodging, including Longwood at Merryvale and Curtis House, both in Woodbury; Crown Plaza and Heritage Southbury, both in Southbury; and Mayflower Inn in Washington.
 Visit www.woodburyskiarea.com or call 203-263-2203.